Welcome to the capital of the most populous country in the world. With a culture steeped in history and tradition, this is a city unlike any other.

 Best Airbnb in Beijing: Entire Studio in the Heart of Beijing

 If you want to enjoy Beijing’s incredible nightlife, this is the place for you!
 This studio apartment is located in the middle of the best party district in Beijing.
 It’s also the neighborhood with some of the best restaurants and as well as a massive transport hub with easy access to the airport and the rest of the city.
-Airbnb has sweet flats in Beijing .
-Follow this link for $35 free credit!
+This is our top recommendation for the best place to stay in Beijing if you want to feel like you’re home away from home.

 Dongzhimen / Sanlitun